midearth-labs/web-agent-protocol/v0/urs/reference.md

 Context engineering is evolving from prompt optimization to holistic context management.
 As [Anthropic's research](https://claude.com/blog/context-management) shows, treating context as a finite, precious resource is essential for building capable agents.

 Reference-based data passing represents a natural extension of this thinking: if the environment can store data more efficiently than the LLM can, why not leverage that?
-The agent maintains full control and visibility—it can always retrieve the raw data—but it doesn't have to pay the attention cost of carrying it around.
+The agent maintains full control and visibility - it can always retrieve the raw data - but it doesn't have to pay the attention cost of carrying it around.

 This approach is particularly powerful for:
 - **Data-intensive workflows**: ETL, migration, analysis